HL7/davinci-deqm/input/pagecontent/gaps-in-care-reporting.md

 |**Prospective Use Case**|$care-gaps?periodStart=2021-01-01&periodEnd=2021-06-30&subject=Patient/123&measure=CMS130v8|2021-01-01|2021-06-30|2021-04-01|Example: patient had colonoscopy on 2011-05-03|Returns gaps through 2021-06-30.
 The gaps in care report indicates the patient has an [open gap] for the colorectal cancer screening measure.
 By 2021-06-30, the colonoscopy would be over 10 years.|
 |**Retrospective Use Case**|$care-gaps?periodStart=2020-01-01&periodEnd=2020-12-31&subject=Patient/123&measure=CMS130v8|2020-01-01|2020-12-31|2021-04-01|Example: patient had colonoscopy on 2011-05-03|Returns gaps through 2020-12-31.
 The gaps in care report indicates the patient has a [closed gap] for the colorectal cancer screening measure.
 Since on 2020-12-31, the procedure would have occurred within the specified 10-year timeframe.|

 The timeline below represents the data described above.
 A colonoscopy procedure per CMS130v8 is required every 10 years.
 If as in the example above, the patient had a colonoscopy done on May 3rd, 2011, another one would be due and the gap opened on May 3rd, 2021.

 {% include img-portrait.html img="gic-prospective-retrospective.png" caption = "Figure 2-15 Prospective and Retrospective Use Case" %}

 #### Care Gaps Operation
 {:.no_toc}

-The [care-gaps](OperationDefinition-care-gaps.html) operation is used to run a gaps in care report.
+The [care-gaps](OperationDefinition-care-gaps.html) operation is used to run a Gaps in Care Report.
 In this guide, we have extended the [base care-gaps operation] in the R4 Release of the FHIR (FHIR R4) Specification to allow for the specification of additional parameters that will be useful to the communities needing this report.
 This operation is run on the Measure resource and allows a Server to create a gaps in care report based on the quality measures available in the Server’s system.

 A report calculated on any given date provides all of the data from the server's system as of that date.
 A request for a previous time period will still show all data available as of the date the report is calculated.
 Therefore, a requester can ask for multiple reports, save them and compare them, but not request data "as of" previous dates.